Highlights of Past Events

 The Band was invited to give a concert on November 12, 2011 at the First Presbyterian Church in Brockville to celebrate the church's 200th anniversary.

 The Band participated in the Music of the Heart concerts for Community Involvement Legacy Homes on November 5, 2010 and November 4, 2011.

 On October 3, 2009, the Band performed in the Grand Reopening Gala concert celebrating the completion of renovations to the Brockville Arts Centre.

 The Band played at a benefit concert for CHEO in the Main Chapel at Grenville Christian College on February 22, 2004.

 In May 2008, the Band was visited by the critically acclaimed music composer and arranger, Frank Ticheli.
 Mr. Ticheli led workshops for the Band and performed as guest conductor at a public concert at the Brockville Arts Centre.

 In November 2004, the Band was featured at the Ontario Music Educator's (OMEA) Conference in Toronto to present Music for a Lifetime, emphasizing the diversity of age and talent in our community concert band and how well it all works together!

 During the 2003-2004 season the Band completed a series of workshops, funded by a Trillium Grant from the Ontario government.
 These workshops were led by members of the University of Toronto Music faculty, to develop instrumental skills and overall musicianship.
-The workshops culminated in a concert in May 2004.
+The workshops culminated in a public concert in May 2004.